A specialised wound clinic which provides assessment, diagnosis, intervention and education for clients with wounds present for more than 4 weeks.

 Clinical service overview

 The clinic provides time-limited treatment plans for clients with chronic wounds which are difficult to heal or where the diagnosis is unclear.
-The staff will work with the client and their primary healthcare practitioner (GP, District Nurse etc) regarding the ongoing wound management plan.
+The staff will work with the client and their primary healthcare practitioner (GP, Bolton Clarke etc) regarding the ongoing wound management plan.

 Refer your patient